Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

 Stephen Curry Insights vs. the Lakers

-- Curry is responsible for attempting 15.3% of his team's field goal attempts this season with 20.2 per game.
+- Curry is responsible for taking 15.3% of his team's field goal attempts this season with 20.2 per game.

-- Curry is averaging 11.4 three-point field goal attempts per game this season, which is 18.1% of his team's attempts from beyond the arc.

-- Curry's Warriors average 104.8 possessions per game, fourth-highest among NBA teams, while the Lakers are one of the league's fastest, ranking second with 104.8 possessions per contest.
+- Curry's opponents, the Lakers, have one of the fastest offensive tempos, ranking second, averaging 104.8 possessions per game, while his Warriors average 104.8 per game, fourth-highest among NBA teams.

-- On the glass, the Lakers have conceded 44.9 rebounds per game, which puts them 25th in the NBA.
+- On the glass, the Lakers are ranked 25th in the NBA, giving up 44.9 rebounds per game.

-- In terms of 3-pointers, the Lakers have conceded 12.5 makes per game, 18th in the NBA.
+- Looking at 3-pointers, the Lakers have allowed 12.5 makes per contest, 18th in the NBA.

 Stephen Curry vs. the Lakers